thoraxe/ansible_aws_deployer/README.md

 ### SSH config
 This Ansible script places entries into your `~/.ssh/config`.
 It is recommended that you remove them once you are done with your environment.

+### Subscriptions
+When you simply throw away the CloudFormation stack, the systems stay attached to your subscription.
+Go to access.redhat.com, manage your subs and remove the systems manually.

 ## Troubleshooting
 Information will be added here as problems are solved.
 So far it's pretty